HaysLab/all-the-docs/infrastructure/minsky/tutorials/venv/README.md

 python main.py
 ```

+This will begin training a ResNet18 model on the CIFAR-10 dataset and will spit out the training loss at the end of every epoch.

-The result should be the test loss and the accuracy of the model on the CIFAR-10 test set.
+Finally, the result should be the test loss and the accuracy of the model on the CIFAR-10 test set.

 ## Conclusion